roman-milk/roman-milk.github.io/babysitting.md

  In turn she used her body to satisfy them not caring they sometimes missed a part of a television program.
 She was blissfully unaware of anything but what seemed an endless orgasm.

  More food was needed to sustain the busy hungry three.
 They worked together in the kitchen clearing and cleaning.
 Lara threw the new clothes they had bought into the washer with everything else as they had become soiled with her and their sweat and special juices.
 She now knew what a biological wash was for.
-Report_Story #2